 Following supermarket trends in January 2020, Co-op launched their plant-based vegan range “Gro” featuring 35 meat-free products.
 The Gro range focuses on convenience, seen by many as a major growth market, with Co-op utilising innovation in plant-based meals for its new range.

-Co-op also launched their own-brand vegan ‘Incredible Burger’ that mimics the juiciness of a beef burger with the power of beetroot and other plant-based goodness.
+Co-op UK also launched their own-brand vegan ‘Incredible Burger’ that mimics the juiciness of a beef burger with the power of beetroot and other plant-based goodness.